yunduan66/MyGitTest/readme.txt

-Git is a distributed version -- control system now add some words.
+Git Is a distributed version -- control system now add some words.
-Git is free software
+Git Is free software